ManthanUgemuge/Drawing-App/README.md

 # DrawingApp
-A Simple Drawing Application which can be used as white board.
+A Simple Drawing Application which can be used as White Board.

 ## Tech Stacks Used :